Turbo-DDCM: Fast and Flexible Zero-Shot Diffusion-Based Image Compression: Turbo-DDCM Variants

 Our adaptation is based on a latent priority mask $\vw \in \mathbb{R}_+^d$, where each entry specifies the relative weight of the corresponding latent coordinate, obtained by down-sampling a pixel-space prioritization map.
 We then extend the optimization problem in~\eqref{eq:turbo_ddcm_opt} to

 Here, the residual vector ($\rvx_0 - \hat{\rvx}_{0|t}$) is weighted by $\vw$, scaling each error according to its corresponding pixel priority.
 The $M$ codebook atoms and their quantized coefficients are then chosen accordingly.
 Importantly, $\vw$ is not transmitted to the decoder, leaving both the encoding protocol and the BPP unchanged.
 Additionally, this modification has a negligible impact on runtime.
+As demonstrated in App.~\ref{app:additional_evaluation}, this adaptation generalizes naturally to both DDCM and DiffC methods.

 We evaluate our variant on the Kodak24 ($512\times512$) dataset and compare to the other zero-shot methods, including the baseline Turbo-DDCM.
 Figure~\ref{fig:main_pac} shows that, unlike regular zero-shot methods, our priority-aware variant successfully reconstructs regions that would otherwise be poorly recovered, adapting fidelity according to the prioritization mask while keeping the same BPP.
 Additional details and results can be found in App.~\ref{app:additional_evaluation}.